peterston-e/github-demo/README.md

 # github-demo
-for video tutorial on git hub
+for video tutorial on git hub!